 I will try not to give too much away, but for me, the most striking insight was the following: ‘FP&A Leaders want better data, better technology, more accountability” (Insight 7).
 While reading about this insight, an analogy of a mythological three-headed serpent came to my mind.
-I recalled my childhood and the tales I have read about such creatures.
+I recalled my childhood and the tales I had read about such creatures.
 The biggest problem this serpent had, was: which of the heads was the master?

 In our book ‘Make Data Work for You’ (which you can download for FREE here), we have presented the model of: “data – business planning – tools & techniques,” which seems to have a straightforward connection and relevance to FP&A Insight 7.
 This model is similar to a legendary creature with three powerful heads and the same eternal dispute: which of the three is most important?

 First of all, let’s have to look at each ‘head’ separately.

 The FP&A survey states that ‘Companies face a shortage of the right data’ (Insight 4).
 My first question is: what is the ‘right’ data?
 You get data from almost every department of your company, as well as from the outside world.
 The key to ‘right’ data ensures that the data you process and exchange fit the predefined purpose.
 For this to work, you and your colleagues and partners need to “speak the same language.”
 You need to be very meticulous, formulating correctly which data you need and knowing which data you must get.
 We have already written on this subject; you can find that article here.